Iretha/design-patterns/src/com/smdev/gof/README.md

 I.e you have a version control system that should be capable of restoring the version to some specific commit

 ### Observer / Subscribe-Publish
-* If you need to notify multiple observers, when something changes/ happens
+* If you need to notify multiple observers (subscribers), if something changes/ happens

 I.e If you own a media channel and people can subscribe to topics and receive news or updates on the topics